 How Much Is Too Much?

-Everyone has a different level of sensitivity and for some it doesn't take much to cause a reaction.
-The conventional wisdom, and the recommendation that most countries base their labeling laws on is a maximum of 20ppm (parts per million) or between 10 and 50 mg per day for a person with celiac.
+Everyone has a different level of sensitivity and for some it doesn't take much gluten to cause a reaction.
+The conventional wisdom, and the recommendation that most countries base their labeling laws on is a maximum of 20ppm (parts per million) or between 10 and 50 mg per day for a person with celiac1.

 The goal of course is to keep the amount of gluten exposure as close to zero as possible and practical.